Las Piñas–Parañaque Critical Habitat and Ecotourism Area: History

 On February 12, 2019, approximately 22 Manila Bay land reclamation projects were announced by the government, sparking criticism.
 Among those to be affected by the reclamation projects is the Las Piñas–Parañaque Critical Habitat and Ecotourism Area.
+The city government and concerned agencies inaugurated The Wetland Center Museum at the Las Piñas-Parañaque Wetland Park on February 2, 2024 to mark World Wetlands Day.
+In 2025, the city's representative to Congress stated that he will push for reclamation projects in the wetland park for business purposes, which would permanently destroy the Ramsar site's natural environment and biodiversity.
+On September 25, 2025, President Bongbong Marcos vetoed a bill to expand Las Piñas-Parañaque Wetland Park by establishing a buffer zone with an area of 1128 ha, citing concerns over its effects on existing reclamation projects in the area and the risk of increased bird strikes in the vicinity of Ninoy Aquino International Airport.

 Geography

 The Las Piñas–Parañaque Critical Habitat and Ecotourism Area (LPPCHEA) are composed of two primary islands; Freedom Island and Long Island.
 The area is covered with mangroves, ponds and lagoons, mudflats, salt marshes, and mixed beach forests.
 The entire LPPCHEA covers an area of 181.63 ha; about 114 ha of which are by tidal mudflats, and 30 ha of which are by its mangrove forest.

 Freedom Island

 Freedom Island located in the northern portion of the LPPCHEA in Parañaque is an artificial island formed between 1973 and 1985 during the construction of the Manila–Cavite Coastal Road.